sheesh19/full-day-ruby-workshop/README.md

 - If the parameter is `You're a wizard, Harry.` Return with `I'm a what?`.
 - If the parameter ends with a "?", return with `I'm the captain now!`.
 - If the parameter is `Gotta catch em all.` return with `Pokemon`.
+- If the parameter is `G'day, mate`, return an empty string: `''`.

 3. Test out your code!
 Call the method at the bottom of your `responses.rb` file and provide different parameters to see if your code works- make sure each of the scenarios work.

+4. Next, navigate to your `interface.rb` file.
+At the top, write `require_relative 'response'`.
+This will let you use the code in the `response.rb` file.
+5. Next, write an intro line for your code.
+Print this line to your terminal.
+Test that it works by running `ruby interface.rb` in your terminal- you should see your intro line on your terminal.
+6. You want the program to take user input.
+Make sure to ask for input & save the user input to a variable.
+7. How can you pass the user input & get the `response` method to response?
+How do you call the method?
+Call the method & save the result to a variable.
+7. Next, we'll use `while` loops!
+We want the program to loop until the the `response` method returns an empty string: `''`.
+8. Puts out a final line to end the program.
+9. Run your `interface.rb` file with `ruby interface.rb` & make sure your application work!